shawntabrizi/rust-state-machine/src/41/template/README.md

 	- Change `RuntimeCall::Balances` to `RuntimeCall::balances`.
 	- Change `RuntimeCall::ProofOfExistence` to `RuntimeCall::proof_of_existence`.

 And that's it!
-You have now completed the full tutorial for building a simple rust state machine. 🎉
+You have now completed the full tutorial for building a simple Rust state machine. 🎉